The Superpowers of ADHD

-AHD individuals display many creative aspects to themselves as well as the ability to think outside of the box and from a unique perspective.
+ADHD individuals display many creative aspects to themselves as well as the ability to think outside of the box and from a unique perspective.
+They tend to think divergently, generating a plethora of unique ideas and solutions.
+Their impulsivity can lead to novel and unconventional approaches to problems.
 Whether it’s designing artwork, writing poetry, or developing a new app, your sense of creativity will serve you well as you navigate your various endeavors.
-This superpower can be likened to Iron Man’s ability to creatively design his technically-advanced armor for various uses such as to fly, super-strength, and durability.
+This superpower can be likened to Iron Man’s ability to creatively design his technically advanced armor for various uses such as to fly, super-strength, and durability.

 ADHD people definitely do not like to be bored and so they crave newness to keep things fresh in their lives.
 You may actively seek out new experiences, enjoy learning new ideas as well as pursue situations that are exciting and stimulating.